 Several factors affect the quality and consistency of molded parts.
 Even following all of plastic part design guidelines for injection molding does not guarantee best quality.
 Overall part quality depends on various factors such as mold design, material selection, molding conditions e.t.c But following plastic part design guidelines adds value.

 Although it is not possible to follow all design guidelines.
 But it is recommended to follow as much as possible to achieve good quality and defects free part.

 Uniform Wall Thickness

 As the thin section has already hardened, it doesn’t yield.
-But when the thick section yields, it leads to warping or twisting of the part, which, if severe enough, can cause cracks.
+Therefore when the thick section yields, it leads to warping or twisting of the part.
+In some cases it can also cause cracks in parts.

 - Avoid wall thickness variations that result in filling from thin to thick sections.

 - Remove plastic from thick sections (coring).

 - Analyse flow of molten plastic in thinner sections.